aflorkowska/Image-Processing/README.md

 I used converted images (DICOM - PNG) from this dataset: https://www.kaggle.com/datasets/ibombonato/xray-body-images-in-png-unifesp-competion/data

+# :books: Recommendations
+I encourage you to get familiar with the following books:
+- "Computer Vision: Algorithms and Applications" by R.Szeliski (http://szeliski.org/Book/drafts/SzeliskiBook_20100903_draft.pdf)
+- "Digital Image Processing" by R. Gonzalez and R.Woods
+- "Image Processing and Analysis" by T.Chan and J.Shen

 # :computer: Getting started
 Please create python enviroment with the following libraries:
 - numpy